Observarun/Bioacoustic-data-Orinoco-Columbia-2020-21-UMN_Synthetic-data-generation_Binary-classification_Python/README.md

 Python

-Matplotlib: Module matplotlib.pyplot for creating, displaying, and saving figures/colorplots.
+matplotlib: Module matplotlib.pyplot for creating, displaying, and saving figures/colorplots.

-Pathlib: Class pathlib.Path for extracting files out of and exporting/saving files to a drive location.
+pathib: Class pathlib.Path for extracting files out of and exporting/saving files to a drive location.

 Pandas: For working w/ dataframes.